As Cancer Management Consultants & Strategists with 40-yrs experience, we help patients Navigate the Complex Cancer Maze.

 Problems with Overseas Treatments:

-We know many patients travel to overseas Clinics enticed by promise of a cure or prolonging life; especially if they feel they have exhausted all treatments available to them locally.
-The most popular Clinics are located in Germany, China & Mexico.
+Many patients are enticed by promise of a cure; especially if they believe they have exhausted all local treatment options.
+The Clinics currently attracting most patients are located in Germany, China & Mexico.

-For example; we have patients alive today because we referred them to another oncologist or another Australian hospital who could offer them a better chance.
-(Again – your doctor/hospital may not be aware of these options……).
+We have many patients alive today because we referred them to another oncologist or another Australian hospital who could offer them a better chance.

 So when you are told there is nothing more we can do – please check with us to see if that is true.
 There may be more that can be done within your own country (where your medical insurance can assist).